UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

   Examples: `SEPARATE_CONTRACTS` model, `SEPARATE_TICKETS` model, `CLUSTERING`
   model or `COMBINATION` model

-  A retailor can only combine fares respecting the combination models.
+  A retailer can only combine fares respecting the combination models.

 - `fulfillmentConstraint`

   Examples: `SIP`, `SID` or `SIS`

-  A retailor can only create offers which respect the constraints concerning the ticket control.
+  A retailer can only create offers which respect the constraints concerning the ticket control.
 If `fulfillmentConstraint` are mixed, then all constraints need to be served.